 If you are shy, don’t feel bad.
 Many people suffer from some form of social anxiety.
 It is true that being an introvert can lead to shyness.
 However, refrain from allowing shyness to hold you back from speaking up when there is a need to.

-Here are 10 ways to overcome your shyness and be more confident:
+Here are 10 ways to overcome shyness and be more confident:

 “The significant business of your life is alive and well, awaiting discovery, within your very soul.
 You and I were born to come into ourselves as complete and distinctive persons.
 Accepting this, we build a valuable life.” – Marsha Sinetar

-10. Get role models.
 It helps to get role models who are not shy in the least.
-Study the behavior, habits and likes of these people.
+Study the behaviour, habits and likes of these people.
 If it is a friend you know, ask for help.
 Most people would be glad to assist.

 “I’ve gotten better at not making people feel uncomfortable with my shyness.” – Clea Duvall